Rebecca Peterson: 2019: Breakthrough into top 50, two WTA Tour singles titles

 In her debut at the Australian Open, she get to the second round, where she lost to Maria Sharapova.
 At the Newport Beach Challenger, she reached the quarterfinals.
 She continued with good results, reaching semifinal at the Dow Tennis Classic.
 In Acapulco, she lost in the first round, so she did at the Indian Wells Open but reached the second round of the Miami Open.
-In the clay-court season, she did not have some significant result, reaching few second rounds and the quarterfinals at the Morocco Open.
-At the Italian Open, she passed qualification and lost in the first round to Serena Williams, while at the French Open, she left tournament in the second round, in both singles and doubles.
+In the clay-court season, she reached few second rounds and the quarterfinals at the Morocco Open.
+At the Italian Open, she passed qualifying and lost in the first round to Serena Williams, while at the French Open, she left tournament in the second round, in both singles and doubles.
 In the grass-court season, she got to the first round of Mallorca Open, third round of the Eastbourne International and first round in Wimbledon.

-At the Washington Open, she upset No. 8 Sloane Stephens, that mark her first top-10 win but then was defeated by Camila Giorgi.
+At the Washington Open, she upset No. 8 Sloane Stephens, that marked her first top-10 win but then was defeated by Camila Giorgi.
 Following up, she failed to qualify for the main draw of the Premier 5 Rogers Cup.
-Then, her next step was another Premier 5 tournament, the Western & Southern Open, where she passed qualifying and defeated Johanna Konta in first round, then Veronika Kudermetova in order to reach third round of a Premier 5/Premier Mandatory tournament for the first time.
+Her next step was another Premier 5 tournament, the Western & Southern Open, where she passed qualifying and defeated Johanna Konta in first round, then Veronika Kudermetova in order to reach third round of a Premier 5/Premier Mandatory tournament for the first time.
 No. 3 seed Karolína Plíšková then stopped her from reaching her first Premier 5/Premier Mandatory quarterfinal.
 At the US Open, she defeated Monica Puig in the first round but lost in the second round to Dayana Yastremska.
-This was first year that Rebecca played at all four majors in the main draw.
+This was the first year that Rebecca played at all four majors in the main draw.

 During the Asian tour Peterson had a breakthrough.
 At the Jiangxi International Open, she entered into her first singles final, where she defeated Elena Rybakina.
 At the Wuhan Open, she won two qualifying matches, and then in the main draw, she defeated Camila Giorgi but lost to Petra Martić in the following round.
 At China Open, she also passed qualifying but was stopped in the first round of the main draw by Simona Halep.
 Her last tournament of the year was the Tianjin Open, where she won her second career singles title, defeating Heather Watson in the final.
 On 14 October, she entered the top 50 for the first time in her career.